Medicare Program - General Information

 Medicare is a health insurance program for:

-Part A Hospital Insurance - Most people don't pay a premium for Part A because they or a spouse already paid for it through their payroll taxes while working.
-Medicare Part A (Hospital Insurance) helps cover inpatient care in hospitals, including critical access hospitals, and skilled nursing facilities (not custodial or long-term care).
+Medicare Part A (Hospital Insurance) - Part A helps cover inpatient care in hospitals, including critical access hospitals, and skilled nursing facilities (not custodial or long-term care).
 It also helps cover hospice care and some home health care.
 Beneficiaries must meet certain conditions to get these benefits.
+Most people don't pay a premium for Part A because they or a spouse already paid for it through their payroll taxes while working.

-Part B Medical Insurance - Most people pay a monthly premium for Part B. Medicare Part B (Medical Insurance) helps cover doctors' services and outpatient care.
+Medicare Part B (Medical Insurance) - Part B helps cover doctors' services and outpatient care.
 It also covers some other medical services that Part A doesn't cover, such as some of the services of physical and occupational therapists, and some home health care.
 Part B helps pay for these covered services and supplies when they are medically necessary.
+Most people pay a monthly premium for Part B.

 - Help with File Formats and Plug-Ins